Gas Bottle Refilling – How to Fill Gas Bottle

 This is especially true in the warm Australian climate.

-Gas Bottle Refilling is NOT a DIY Procedure
+To Fill Up Gas Bottle is NOT a DIY Procedure

-LPG gas bottle refilling is not a do-it-yourself handyman procedure and should never be attempted by untrained personnel.
+To fill up gas bottle is not a do-it-yourself handyman procedure and should never be attempted by untrained personnel.

-Only trained technicians should attempt to fill gas bottle by either method.
+Only trained LPG filling technicians should attempt to fill gas bottle by either method.

-In-depth safety training is mandatory for these technicians.
+In-depth safety training is mandatory for these LPG filling technicians.

-The simple message for people who are thinking about trying to refill their own gas bottles…
+The simple message for people who are thinking about trying to refilling their own gas bottles…

 Just DON’T do it!